owhonda-moses/bbc-news-nlp/README.md

 ### Sub-Category Classification
 The primary challenge was the lack of pre-existing sub-category labels.
 Our approach was:
 1.  **Weak Supervision:** We generated initial noisy labels using a keyword-matching script.
-2.  **Baseline Model:** We fine-tuned a `DistilBERT` model on this data, achieving high accuracy (~90%) but a low macro F1-score (~0.51), indicating poor performance on rare classes.
+2.  **Baseline Model:** We fine-tuned a `DistilBERT` model, which revealed a significant class imbalance problem (accuracy ~0.90, F1-score ~0.51).
-3.  **Class Imbalance:** We diagnosed the issue using a detailed classification report, which confirmed that the model was ignoring minority classes.
+3.  **Iteration and Refinement:** We improved the model by implementing **class weights**  to penalize errors on minority classes more heavily, which improved the F1-score to ~0.68 and creating a **guaranteed data split** to ensure all classes were seen during training, which significantly improved the model's balance.
-4.  **Iteration 1: Class Weights:** We re-trained the model using class weights to penalize errors on minority classes more heavily, which dramatically improved the F1-score to ~0.68.
+ We also used a T5 model to generate synthetic data for the most underperforming classes, which provided a slight additional boost to the F1-score but showed signs of diminishing returns.
-5.  **Iteration 2: Data Augmentation:** We used a T5 model to generate synthetic data for the most underperforming classes.
-This provided a slight additional boost to the F1-score but showed signs of diminishing returns.
+4.  **Gold-Standard Evaluation:** We created a small, manually-verified test set.
+The final evaluation showed that the model's performance was ultimately limited by the quality of the initial noisy training labels.

 ### Custom Named Entity Recognition
 To extract personalities and their jobs, we built a custom NER model.
 1.  **Programmatic Annotation:** We used `spaCy` to find `PERSON` entities and then applied keyword-based rules to assign custom labels (`POLITICIAN`, `MUSICIAN`, etc.).
-2.  **IOB Formatting:** This annotated data was converted into the standard IOB (Inside-Outside-Beginning) format required for training.
+2.  **IOB Formatting:** This annotated data was converted into the standard IOB format required for training.
 3.  **Model Fine-Tuning:** A `DistilBertForTokenClassification` model was fine-tuned on this custom-generated dataset.
 The final model successfully identified the custom entities in test sentences.

-### Task C: Conditional Summarization
+### Conditional Summarization
 This task was accomplished by:
 1.  **Filtering:** We filtered the entire dataset for articles containing the word "April".
 2.  **Abstractive Summarization:** We used a powerful, pre-trained `facebook/bart-large-cnn` model to generate high-quality, human-like summaries for each of the filtered articles.